evhub/coconut/DOCS.md

 ### Compose

 Coconut uses the `..` operator for function composition.
+It has a precedence in-between subscription and exponentiation.
 The in-place operator is `..=`.

 #### Example